GENERAL PLANTING INFORMATION

 If the plant’s leaves come out after being planted and there is risk of frost (less than 0°C), please protect the plants with a pot or blanket, usually for the night.
 Check the soil every few days for watering.

 The key note for Summer planting is water, water, water!
 With hot temperatures and long days, plants will need to be checked every day, especially when newly planted.
 The plants are young and need to be well cared for while they are setting down roots in your garden.
 Planting on an overcast or partly-cloudy day can also help plants to adjust to their now homes.

 Fall is a great time to plant, as the mild temperatures are enjoyable for working outside, and the plants are large and hardy.
 You will not need to water as often in the Fall as an added bonus.

 When Fall planting, we recommend to gently break up the root ball of each plant with your fingers before you plant.
 Cover the soil that surrounds your new plants with a couple inches of mulch after planting.
 These two steps will help to prevent any frost heaving.

 WINTER PLANT CARE

 All plants enter dormancy over colder Winter months.
-For wildflowers, grasses, sedges, or ferns, leaves and flowers die back in the Winter, but the root mass remains below ground (plants re-sprout in the spring).
-Add a few inches of mulch (straw works well) on these plants to help insulate them.
-Some ferns (like Christmas Fern) keep some of their green leaves over the Winter.
+For wildflowers, grasses, sedges, or ferns, leaves and flowers die back in the Winter, but the root mass remains below ground (plants re-sprout in the Spring).
+Add a few inches of mulch (straw or wood chips work well) on these plants to help insulate them.
+Some ferns (like Christmas or Wood Fern) keep some of their green leaves over the Winter.

 Deciduous trees and shrubs enter into a different kind of dormancy.
 They lose their leaves and “set” their buds for next year’s leaves in the Fall, halting growth until warmer Spring months.
 Stems and root systems remain intact for the Winter.